History of Laura Ingraham in Timeline

 2013: Opposed Bipartisan Immigration Reform Plan

-In 2013, Ingraham opposed the proposed bipartisan US Senate comprehensive immigration reform plan.
+In 2013, Laura Ingraham opposed the proposed bipartisan US Senate comprehensive immigration reform plan.

-In September 2014, Ingraham claimed that then-president Barack Obama sent assistance to Africa during the 2014 Ebola outbreak and exposed Americans to the virus because of his guilt over "colonialism".
+In September 2014, Laura Ingraham claimed that President Barack Obama sent assistance to Africa during the 2014 Ebola outbreak due to guilt over "colonialism", exposing Americans to the virus.

-In 2014, Laura Ingraham criticized immigration policies, denounced Eric Cantor for supporting the DREAM Act, and criticized Renee Ellmers for supporting comprehensive immigration reform.
+In 2014, Laura Ingraham criticized immigration policies, calling allowing more immigrant workers "obscene", and denounced Eric Cantor's support for the DREAM Act.

 2015: Founded LifeZette

-In 2015, Laura Ingraham and businessman Peter Anthony founded LifeZette, a conservative American website.
+In 2015, Laura Ingraham and businessman Peter Anthony founded the conservative American website LifeZette.

-During the 2016 Republican Party presidential primaries, Laura Ingraham said she considered the Iraq war a mistake and criticized "Bushism" as Trump ran against Jeb Bush.
+During the 2016 Republican Party presidential primaries, Laura Ingraham stated she considered the Iraq war a mistake and criticized "Bushism" as Trump ran against Jeb Bush.

-In 2016 after Trump became the Republican nominee Laura Ingraham expressed support for Trump during her speech at the Republican National Committee.
+In 2016, after Trump became the Republican nominee, Laura Ingraham expressed her support for Trump during her speech at the Republican National Committee.

 2016: Hillbilly Elegy Published